Diseases & Conditions

 Stage 3: Thawing

 Shoulder motion slowly improves during the "thawing" stage.
-Complete return to normal or close to normal strength and motion typically takes from 6 months to 2 years.
+Complete return to normal or close to normal strength and motion typically takes anywhere from 6 months to 2 years.

 Diabetes.
 Frozen shoulder occurs much more often in people with diabetes.
 The reason for this is not known.
 In addition, diabetic patients with frozen shoulder tend to have a greater degree of stiffness that continues for a longer time before "thawing."